npg70/galbreath-old/galbreath-alexander-1753.md

 ---
 **Alexander Galbreath**, son of [John Galbreath](galbreath-john-1721.md) and *Agnes Langwill*, born Campbeltown, Argyll, Scotland 25 June 1753, died at York Co, Pennslyvania, USA 1 Nov 1819.
 He married at Cambeltown Dec 1779 to **Agnes Fleming**, baptized at Campbeltown 5 Jan 1760, died in York County Apr 1829.

-Alexander and family immigrated to Balitmore on 1 Sep 1785[^immigrant]
+Alexander and family immigrated to Balitmore on 1 Sep 1785.[^immigrant]

-Children of Alexander and Agnes (Fleming) Galbreath[^oprchildren]:
+Children of Alexander and Agnes (Fleming) Galbreath:[^oprchildren]

 1. *John Galbreath*, bp.
 Campbeltown 25 May 1781.
 Assumed died in infancy.
 2. *James Galbreath*, bp.
 Campbeltown 19 May 1782, d.
 23 Jan 1811.